 PSSA Assessment Anchors Addressed: The teacher must be knowledgeable of the PDE Assessment Anchors and/or Eligible Content and incorporate them into this planned instruction.
 Current assessment anchors can be found at pde@state.pa.us.

-Formative Assessments: - use standards- out the course.
-Portfolio Assessment: Yes X No District-wide Final Examin nation Requir ed: X Yes No

-Course Challenge Assessment: None
+Formative Assessments: vill develop and hroughout the d use standards-based course.
+Portfolio Assessment: Yes X No District-wide Final Examination on Required: -X Yes X No Course Challenge Assessment : None

 REQUIRED COURSE SEQUENCE AND TIMELINE